anthonydn/qctimeseries/README.md

 ## Known limitations

-* Time zones have not gotten enough dedicated attention so be careful with them
+* Time zones have not gotten enough dedicated attention so be careful with them.
-* If you are using it now, you are basically an alpha tester, so let me know what bugs or inconveniences you find!
+* If you are using it now, you are an alpha tester, so let me know what bugs or inconveniences you find!

 ## License

 GPL-3

+## Acknowledgements

+* Thanks to Kai Schmitt for early testing.